nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 A Rethalians light reach even those dark places, and justicar scales are to be balanced against this evil was the last sentence.
 Right.
 So Alright.
 And Maybe a car salesman up what you're throwing down with the current current information.
 Like, I wouldn't know how to initiate.

 Was that part of the occult thing that you, age to hear?
-Carson did the occult, and Cahir did the religion.
+Karsten did the occult, and Cahir did the religion.
 Okay.
 So alright.
 So part of what was was stated was that, there may be a certain phrase or Yeah.

 Something of that nature that acts as a kill switch to the whole thing.
 Right.
 And so I'm suggesting that maybe part of the, the letter that we found on the statue Yep.
 That last sentence in there is a blessing that may counteract and and kill the enchantment on this horse skull, some unsuspecting victim.
 So, anyway So So Zach, being the religious zealot that you are, I thought, perhaps you would be the the prime candidate to read off this blessing to the skull and see if it shuts up.